Master the King of All Exercises

 Baseball Injuries: What to Expect in the Next Few Months

-With football season now officially over, loads of sports fans are now turning their attention to the day that pitchers and catchers report in a few weeks, signifying the start of spring training and a new Major League Baseball season.
-Truth be told, many college programs will have already started their seasons – and many high school programs will be playing official games before the big leaguers start having regular season contests.
+With football season now officially over, loads of sports fans are now turning their attention to the fact that pitchers and catchers "reported" this week, signifying the start of spring training and a new Major League Baseball season.
+Truth be told, most college programs will have already started their seasons - and many high school programs will be playing official games - before the big leaguers start having regular season contests.

 Unfortunately, with the start of a new season comes injuries…and lots of them.
 In fact, according to researchers who examined MLB injury statistics from 2002 through 2008, professional baseball players are 10.6 times more likely to get injured in April than they are in September.
 In other words, they are far more likely to get hurt because they haven’t prepared adequately for specificity than because they’ve had too much specificity.